 When you are determining comparative color temperatures, keep in mind where they would place on the color wheel, and their relative proximity to yellow or blue.
 The closer to yellow they fall, the warmer they are.
 The closer to blue, the cooler.

 - When you paint red-violet next to red, then the red-violet appears cooler, because it contains some blue.

 - However, when red-violet is placed next to blue, then the red-violet is perceived as a warm color.

 In other words, when in doubt, you can determine if a color is warmer or cooler by asking yourself if it has more yellow or more blue in it.

-The Power Of Color Temperature
+2. The Power of Color Temperature in Painting

-Controlling temperature you’ll be able to:
+By controlling temperature, you’ll be able to:

 - Create depth

 - Define relationships between different objects and parts of the same object